World Cup to begin Oct. 5, Ahmedabad hosts final

 There will be a total of 10 venues for the 10-team tournament - Hyderabad, Ahmedabad, Dharamsala, Delhi, Chennai, Lucknow, Pune, Bengaluru, Mumbai and Kolkata.

-Apart from hosts India, the list of teams that have already qualified include Afghanistan, Australia, Bangladesh, England, New Zealand, Pakistan and South Africa.
+Apart from hosts India, the teams that have qualified include Afghanistan, Australia, Bangladesh, England, New Zealand, Pakistan and South Africa.

 Two more sides will join them following a qualifying tournament in Zimbabwe, which will conclude on July 9.